chirpley/docs/docs/source/asinfluencer.rst

 Profile Page
 ------------

-Once you've logged-in to your account, you can open your profile page by clicking on the account-icon in the navigation-menu on the left.
+Once you've logged-in on the platform (https://app.chirpley.ai/Account/Login) , you can open your account-page by clicking on the account-icon in the left menu.

 .. figure:: _static/images/influencer-profile.png